-3 class hrs., 0 lab hrs., 15 wks., (3 cr) This course will explore the social, political, and economic development of Maine from the time of settlement to the present.
+3 Credits (3 Lecture 0 Lab 0 Shop) 15 wks 3 hrs/wk (3 hrs Lecture) This course will explore the social, political, and economic development of Maine from the time of settlement to the present.
 Discussion of early European and Native American influences on the political, social, and economic activities will provide a framework for discussion of contemporary fishing, hunting, lumbering, and tourist industries.